Purchasing fertility drugs in the EU/EEA

 • have a prescription for the drugs

-Gro and Magnus are married and want to have infertility treatment.
+Gro and Magnus are married, and they are going to have infertility treatment.
 They have a prescription for the necessary drugs and have decided to purchase them while they are on holiday in Denmark.

 2